vindar/tgx/docs/intro_api_3D.md

 - `MAX_SPOT_LIGHTS` is reserved for future spotlight support and defaults to `0`; spotlights are not rendered yet.

 The default `LOADED_SHADERS` enables every shader variant.
 This is convenient while experimenting.
-On MCU targets, load only the variants you use: it reduces code size and can help speed.
+On MCU targets, load only the variants you really use: it reduces code size and can help speed because unused drawing paths disappear.
+This also applies to "negative" choices such as `SHADER_NOTEXTURE` and `SHADER_NOZBUFFER`: they must be listed in `LOADED_SHADERS` if the sketch may select them at runtime.

 No shader flag is needed for multiple directional lights.
 To keep the fastest legacy path, leave `MAX_DIRECTIONAL_LIGHTS` at its default value.
 To enable the advanced directional-light API, instantiate the renderer